AI Use Cases/Construction

 Why this breaks for firms without a defined buyer persona taxonomy

 The personalization engine differentiates messaging by audience: owner seeking cost predictability, architect evaluating compliance, subcontractor assessing safety culture.
 If your marketing team hasn't mapped these personas to actual contact records in your CRM, the system defaults to role-agnostic localization, which is better than single-language output but misses the win-rate improvement on regional pursuits.
-Persona tagging in your CRM is a prerequisite for the 12-18% owner win rate improvement to materialize.
+Persona tagging in your CRM is a prerequisite for any owner win-rate improvement to materialize.

 4. 4